 On the afternoon of November 18, 1963 John Coltrane went into Rudy Van Gelder’s Studio in Englewood Cliffs, NJ and recorded the tune Alabama.
-He did not tell anyone in the studio, including the members of his legendary quartet McCoy Tyner, Elvin Jones and Jimmy Garrison, what the tune is about.
-The band played five takes of the moving piece of music, of which the last one found its way into Coltrane’s record Live at Birdland on the Impulse Label.
-Coltrane kept his thoughts and feelings to himself, but it was clear that he was playing a eulogy for the victims of the bombing that took place in Birmingham, Alabama two months prior.
-The sorrowful melody captures the sadness not only over that tragic event, but the whole human injustice that sparked the civil rights movement.
+He did not tell anyone in the studio, including the members of his legendary quartet McCoy Tyner, Elvin Jones and Jimmy Garrison, what the tune was about.
+The band played five takes of the moving piece

 Martin Luther King appreciated Jazz as the heritage of black people’s music.
 In September 1964, as the guest of Mayor Willy Brandt, King spent two days in West Berlin and gave a speech at the Berlin Jazz Festival in which he said: “Jazz speaks for life.
 The Blues tell the story of life’s difficulties, and if you think for a moment, you will realize that they take the hardest realities of life and put them into music, only to come out with some new hope or sense of triumph.
 This is triumphant music.
 Modern Jazz has continued in this tradition, singing the songs of a more complicated urban existence.
 When life itself offers no order and meaning, the musician creates an order and meaning from the sounds of the earth which flow through his instrument.
 It is no wonder that so much of the search for identity among american Negroes was championed by Jazz musicians.
 Long before the modern essayists and scholars wrote of “racial identity” as a problem for a multi-racial world, musicians were returning to their roots to affirm that which was stirring within their souls.”

-Here is the original recording of the tune from the session on November 18 1963, released on Coltrane Live at Birdland:
+Here is the original recording of the tune from the session recorded on November 18 1963, released on the album Coltrane Live at Birdland: